Ramanathan20032/JavaScript/README.md

 - Where, the cb() inside the 'callback queue' will be executed later after the completion of 3 cb() from the Micro task queue.

 ---
+### JavaScript Runtime Environment
+JSRE - has a general things requires to run JavaScript code like JS Engine, Event Loop, Micro task Queue, callback queue, Api's (connects to outer environment).

+- Browsers has a JavaScript Runtime Environment.
+- Node.js has a JavaScript Runtime Environment, This able to run js code outside the browser.